 If anyone in the class defends Biblical absolutes, it must be the students.
 But they do not have the experience that the teacher or text has in clearly presenting and defending the facts, and the nature of the exercises does not allow students to research and carefully prepare a reasoned defense.
 Further, the issues discussed are often very difficult and are slanted to make Biblical absolutes appear unworkable or fanatical.
 And some subjects are discussed that are so personal or private that students may hesitate to expose their personal views to the criticism of the group.

 Furthermore, when it is not teachers but only students who defend the truth, they will not appear any more likely to be right than other students.
 And there will be other students, often even a majority of the class, who speak up defending views contrary to the Bible.
-Students who defend Biblical views will often be mocked, ridiculed, and ostracized, especially when students leave the classroom and are unsupervised.
+Students who defend Biblical views will often be mocked, ridiculed, and ostracized, especially after the students have left the classroom.
 After a few such experiences, students who believe Biblical views simply will not speak up in class.

 The end result of all this is that Biblical views are often not defended at all; and when they are presented, it is often not done effectively and appears to be a minority view.
 So, many students conclude that Biblical values are just opinions some people happen to hold, but they are not capable of being persuasively defended, and other views are just as good.
 Biblical absolutes are not classed with the certain and sure truths that the teachers and the text present as fact.
 All these conclusions are exactly what humanists hope kids will reach.